 Thankfully, I have help.
 Besides my incredible husband, there are 5 names that are making life easier for me, in different ways.
 These are brand-names, though so I can totally share them with you!
 Today I want to talk a little bit about them, in case they might help you, too.

-Second of all, and I never thought of this before, it might even make sense, financially, for some people.
-My bff is an incredibly busy person.
-I don’t know anyone who is as busy as she is- and at some point in my life, I had three jobs, one at a restaurant, and I was doing my Ph.D.
-So.
-Anyway, she was telling me the other day that she goes to the grocery store every weekend, buys things in bulk, hoping she can cook, prep her lunches to eat at work, and so on.
-It never works out.
+Finally, and I never thought of this before, it might even make sense, financially, for some people.
+My bff, another busy woman just like her billions of counterparts, was telling me the other day that she goes to the grocery store every weekend, and buys things in bulk, promising to herself that she would meal prep this week.
+But it never works out.
 Not only does she end up wasting a good amount of that produce (yes, it totally broke my heart when I heard this), but she also ends up spending money on lunch every day.
 On top of that, whatever she ends up eating is NOT as yummy and healthy as Sakara.
 So, all I’m saying is check it out.
 Besides, this:

 Discount alert!
 I can’t believe this happened, but I do have a discount code for you: If you are new to Sakara, you can get 20% off any meal program, 10-day reset, or “clean boutique” products (like probiotics, complete vitamins, healthy snacks etc.) at Sakara.com by typing XOIVY.

 Sakara is all plant-based and all organic.
 They have three main meal plans.
-You do NOT have to subscribe, but if you do, you can cancel, skip ANY TIME.
+You do NOT have to subscribe, but if you do, you get a discount, and you can cancel, or skip ANY TIME.
 I know how easy it is to do all this because I have done it many times.
 They also have an incredibly helpful customer service.
 Email them at midnight, they get back to you tomorrow morning.
-You can also edit your plans: Breakfast, lunch, and dinner, or just lunch and dinner, etc. I know a lot of folks skip breakfast, but, Sakara breakfasts are out of this world, too, so, think twice.
+They also have nationwide flexibility, which means that you can edit your plans: Breakfast, lunch, and dinner, or just lunch and dinner, etc. I know a lot of folks skip breakfast, but, Sakara breakfasts are out of this world, too, so, think twice.
 Email me any time if you have a question about how Sakara works- food is my favourite subject to talk about!

 Again, I have always made my own sauce.
 Turkish cuisine (ethnically I am Turkish) uses a lot of tomato base so it’s not a matter of inability or lack of familiarity.
 But Otamot (yea, it’s tomato spelled backward) is delicious.
 It comes in a glass jar, has only a handful of ingredients, full of vegetables, and has various flavours to choose from.
 The only one I have not tried is the spicy one because we don’t do well with spicy food, but the others were (no exaggeration) extremely satisfying.
 I made soups with it, a traditional okra dish with olive oil, pasta with mushrooms- we even used it as a spread on toast.
 Yummy.